Illumina DNA

 Expected results

 With this method of normalisation we typically see a variation in sequence reads of 20% CV among samples in a pool.
+There are three main ways we can minimise issues related to this variability.

 The enzymatic fragmentation should not result in any region-specific bias, such as GC content; uniform coverage across the genome is expected, at the same level as with mechanical fragmentation.